Richiban/Consolo/README.md

       Use it to say Hello!

 Usage:
-  Consolo.Samples [options] greet <name>
+  Consolo.Samples greet <name> [options]

 Arguments:
-  <name>  The name of the person you would like to greet
+  name  The name of the person you would like to greet

 Options:
-  -?, -h, --help  Show help and usage information
+  -h | --help  Show help and usage information
 ```

 # More complex examples